Most cases of kennel cough are rather mild and we can just let it run its course.

 The best way to prevent kennel cough is to strengthen your dog’s immune system.

 Add a multiple vitamin supplement to your dog’s diet.
 In particular, vitamins C and E are essential for boosting the immune system.

 The herb echinacea is also well-known for its power in immune boosting.

 Here is a natural herbal formula for your dog’s immune system:

-This natural herbal product contains the immune boosting herbs such as Echinacea, elderflower, and goldenseal and is extremely effective in boosting the immune system and supporting the liver so that the body can become strong enough to fight off infectious diseases such as kennel cough.
+This natural herbal product contains the immune boosting herbs such as Echinacea, elderflower, and goldenseal.
+It is extremely effective in boosting the immune system and supporting the liver.
+As a result, the body can become strong enough to fight off infectious diseases such as kennel cough.